Moving to Ireland from the UK 2026: Day-One Rights & Brexit Gotchas

 Do I need a visa?

 As a UK citizen, you have the right to live and work in Ireland without a visa under the Common Travel Area (CTA) agreement.
-This arrangement predates the EU and remains in place after Brexit.
+The CTA predates EU membership and was preserved after Brexit by a memorandum of understanding signed in May 2019.

 Key benefits of the CTA: